 If you would like to view the sea in the vicinity of Seoul, Wolmido Island is a suitable place to visit due to its proximity to Seoul.
-Also, it is famous for lots of attractions to enjoy including the pirate ship ride(Viking ride) and the “Disco pang-pang” at the amusement park.
+Also, it is famous for lots of attractions to enjoy including the pirate ship ride(Viking ride) and the “Disco pang-pang” at Wolmi Theme Park & My Land.
 Isn’t it nice to enjoy sea-views and have fun from entertaining attractions altogether in Incheon?
 The disco pang-pang will make you excited by bouncing you on the rides with rhythmical songs.

 3. Songwol-dong Fairy Tale Village

 Instagram에서 이 게시물 보기

 It is the Incheon’s cultural village with colorful paintings of fairy tale murals and figures, such as Dorothy, and princesses.
 Take cute and charming photos at the village with adorable characters on the wall!
 It is a perfect place to come with kids or friends.

 As soon as you arrived in Incheon Chinatown, a giant memorial archway will greet you.
 Incheon Chinatown, the only official Chinatown in Korea, was built in 1884 as the Incheon Port was opened to foreign countries.
 As Chinese people settled down, it was once a large Chinese community with more than 10,000 inhabitants in the 1940’s.

 However, the breakout of the Korean War in 1950 and the Korean government’s regulations made the town be downsized.